keypom/keypom-docs/docs/Tutorials/Basics/ft-drops.md

 ```

-- `contractId`: the FT contract ID
+- `contractId`: The FT contract ID
-- `senderId`: the account from which the FTs will be sent to Keypom.
+- `senderId`: The account from which the FTs will be sent to Keypom.
 - `amount`: This is the human readable amount of FT, based on the [decimals value](https://docs.openzeppelin.com/contracts/3.x/erc20#a-note-on-decimals) of the token

-Including the `ftData` parameter makes this drop a FT drop.
+Including the `ftData` parameter categorizes this as an FT drop.
 Without it, the Keypom Protocol would treat this drop as a Simple Drop.

 More information on the `ftData` parameter can be found [here](../../keypom-sdk/interfaces/FTData.md).

-Calling `createDrop` will **automatically** register Keypom on the FT contract.
-In addition, it will also transfer the Fungible Tokens to Keypom.

 :::info
 So long as the funder has an adaquette FT balance, all you need to do is call `createDrop` with `ftData` to create the drop.

-The SDK will do all the necessary checks and transfer the FTs to Keypom for you.
+The SDK will **automatically** register Keypom on the FT contract and transfer the FTs to Keypom for you.
 :::

 To see what the SDK is doing behind the scenes, a `NEAR-API-JS` equivalent NodeJS script has been provided.